JuliaWolleb/Anomaly_berdiff/README.md

 # Binary Noise for Binary Problems: Unsupervised Anomaly Detection with Masked Bernoulli Diffusion Models

-This anonymous repo contains the Pytorch implementation of the MICCAI submission 424.
+This repo contains the official Pytorch implementation of the paper *Binary Noise for Binary Problems*.
+The paper can be found [here](https://arxiv.org/pdf/2403.11667).

 Our code base is divided into two pars: The folder *Binary_AE* contains code for the training of the binarizing encoder-decoder model.
 The folder *Bernoulli_Diffusion*   contains code for the training and evaluation of the Bernoulli diffusion model in the binary latent space.